Katrin Dörre-Heinig

-Since 1992 she has been married to her trainer Wolfgang Heinig.
+Since 1992 Dörre has been married to her trainer Wolfgang Heinig.
 Her daughter, Katharina Heinig, has followed in her footsteps and she won the Köln Marathon in her debut over the marathon distance.

-Over the course of her career she particaped in 45 marathons and won 24.
-She planned to run the Chicago marathon in 1985, but did not run there, to avoid a faceoff with Joan Benoit, Rosa Mota and Ingrid Kristiansen.
+Over the course of her career Dörre participated in 45 marathons and won 24.
+She planned to run the Chicago marathon in 1985, but did not run there, to avoid a face off with Joan Benoit, Rosa Mota and Ingrid Kristiansen.
 Up to this point, she won 7 marathons in a row and went on to win 3 more.

-In 2012, she started a coaching career.
+In 2012, Dörre started a coaching career.
 As of 2021 she is the German national coach for marathon running.